cloudfoundry-community/spring-boot-cf-service-broker/README.md

 springBootCfServiceBrokerVersion: 2.5.0

 As of version 2.4.1 we've changed the API in anticipation of async brokers.
 All service instance and binding calls now take request objects.
-This will allow us to support async and future service broker api changes without having to change method signatures.
-It should also make broker implementations cleaner.
+This will allow us to support async and future service broker api changes without having to change method signatures, making this codebase and broker implementations easier to maintain.

 # Configuring the broker